3 Healthy Snacks to Help Meet Your Goals

 - In a baking pan/dish or refractory, fill the tortillas with shredded chicken add a few squares of panela cheese or Oaxaca light, fold the tortillas.

-- Top them with a 1/2 cup of green or red tomato sauce, according to your preference, and put the dish in the oven and let it cook for about 15 minutes.
+- Top them with half a cup of green or red tomato sauce, according to your preference, and put the dish in the oven and let it cook for about 15 minutes.

 - Add chopped onion, coriander (cilantro), and a little Greek yogurt without sugar (as a replacement for sour cream).